-Traveling extensively in all six continents and living in four of them, he has explored whenever possible the relevant ruins, from Egypt to Peru, India to Mexico, including many off the beaten track.
+Traveling extensively in six continents and living in five of them, he explored whenever possible the relevant ruins, from Egypt to Peru, India to Mexico, including many off the beaten track.
 During a working stay in Israel he spent every free day analyzing historical sites from northern Galilee to the Dead Sea, and made similar investigations while serving as a relief aid worker in Muslim countries.
 Using local transport and hiking across southeastern Europe, from Italy through Greece and Turkey, he traced the footsteps of the apostle Paul, examining the remains of ancient Rome, Athens, Corinth, Ephesus, Pergamon and Laodicea.
-Also in support of his writing he has researched pertinent antiquities in the museums of Greece, Rome, Cairo, the tombs of Egypt, the Paris Louvre, the Metropolitan Museum of New York, the Museum of Anthropology in Mexico City and several aboriginal museums in Canada, Australia, Central and South America.
+Also in support of his writing he researched pertinent antiquities in the museums of Greece, Rome, Cairo, the tombs of Egypt, the Paris Louvre, the Metropolitan Museum of New York, the Museum of Anthropology in Mexico City and several aboriginal museums in Canada, Australia, Central and South America.

 In his youth Peter Dunstan endured a number of serious physical ailments including life-threatening bouts of chronic asthma, malaria and paralysis from the waist down due to polio.
 He recovered sufficiently to become an avid sportsman in swimming, soccer, cricket, cross-country running, pole-vault, squash and tennis, despite the prognosis by doctors that this would never happen.
 In later years post-polio syndrome plagued his right arm and leg with intermittent constrictions that increasingly prevented him from enjoying his outdoor activities of sailing and fishing and his hobbies of playing the acoustic guitar and painting, for which he had previously received a number of provincial prizes.
 His once meticulous hand-written script was replaced by two-finger typing.